safeledger logo

 • In Dubai or Abu Dhabi, expect to pay between AED 15,000 to AED 50,000 per year for small to mid-sized spaces.

 • In smaller Emirates like Ajman or Umm Al Quwain, office rents can start from around AED 8,000 to AED 15,000 per year.
+For a complete breakdown of business setup expenses, including the Ajman Free Zone license cost, you can check this guide.

 • Visa Costs: